visiblecollege/visiblecollege.github.io/_pages/projects.md

 horizontal: true
 ---

+A number of research projects and other educational activities are underway at The Visible College, with more to come.
+For now, here is a snapshot of some of our initiatives (more detail to come soon):

 <!-- pages/projects.md -->
 <div class="projects">

-A number of research projects and other educational activities are underway at The Visible College.
-Stay tuned for more information!

 {% if site.enable_project_categories and page.display_categories %}
   <!-- Display categorized projects -->